 But post-networking might not be as easy if you’re new to this game.
 So we are here to make the post-networking process a bit smoother, so you can follow up with potential clients, customers, co-workers, and partners.

 Are you ready to grow your network and solidify the professional relationship you made?
 Writing emails is a habit of successful business owners!

 These 5 networking follow-up email templates will give you a good starting point, but you will still have to put some effort into it.
 You must personalize each follow-up email with your voice and add as much detail as you can (while at the same time being brief).

 Start with the networking conference follow-up email templates below (with subject lines included)!

 Before you do anything, you have to identify your purpose.
-What would you like to accomplish with your email?
-Do you want to thank the host of request a meeting?
+For example, what would you like to accomplish with your email?
+Do you want to request a meeting?

 Each one of these templates has a specific purpose, so use them as you see fit.